What is Project Lifesaver?

 Project Lifesaver relies on trained personnel who respond and conduct searches combined with the latest equipment and technology which is often tested in real world situations.

 Citizens enrolled in Project Lifesaver wear a small personal transmitter around the wrist or ankle that emits an individualized tracking signal.
-When caregivers notify the Elkhart County Sheriff's Department that a loved one is missing, a trained search and rescue team is quickly deployed to the wanderer's area and starts searching with a mobile tracking system.
+When caregivers notify the Elkhart County Sheriff's Office that a loved one is missing, a trained search and rescue team is quickly deployed to the wanderer's area and starts searching with a mobile tracking system.

 Did you know?